-Prior to entering Parliament, Pru served as Australia’s Sex Discrimination Commissioner for six years from 2001, and the Commissioner responsible for Age Discrimination from 2005 to 2007.
+Prior to entering Parliament, Pru served as Australia’s Sex Discrimination Commissioner and also Commissioner responsible for Age Discrimination.
 During her time with the Human Rights and Equal Opportunity Commission she became best known for her advocacy of a national paid maternity leave scheme, the implications of demographic change, and the challenge of work-life balance.

 An economist by training and a broadcaster by practice, Pru spent 19 years with the ABC as a reporter and national political commentator for television and radio.
 She has received a number of awards for journalism, including a special Walkley Award, journalism`s highest honour.

 In 1997 Pru left broadcasting to become Executive Director of the Office of the Status of Women in the Commonwealth Department of Prime Minister and Cabinet, and was later appointed Government Spokesperson for the Sydney 2000 Olympic Games, responsible for media management of the thirty Commonwealth Government agencies.

 Pru started work as a shop assistant and later as a cleaner and waitress.
 She has also been a university Economics tutor, a University lecturer in Broadcast Journalism, a high school economics teacher and media consultant.
 She has authored two books: A Business of Your Own, success strategies for women in business, and co-authored, John Howard, a Biography with her husband, David Barnett.